“Carbon footprint” is a term you’ve probably been hearing a lot of lately. But if you’re not 100 percent sure what it means, you’re in good company.

 It’s not easy to reduce your carbon footprint when our society is built for consumption.

-What can I do to reduce my own carbon footprint?
+What are some things I can do to reduce my own carbon footprint?

 Real talk: it’s not always easy, and our society is built for consumption, not reduction.
 But no matter the size of your personal carbon footprint, you really can make mindful changes to lower it.
 Here are just a few ideas to start.